 - Recognize and pronounce basic vocabulary in the language of the Salish or Kootenai Tribes.

-Upon completion of the Associate of Arts degree in Native American Studies, a student will:
+Upon completion of the Associate of Arts Degree, students will:

-- Synthesize aspects of humanities as it relates to culture, history, and literature of American Indians
+- Analyze aspects of humanities as it relates to culture, history, and literature of American Indians;

 - Investigate historic and contemporary interactions between native and non-native populations.